An Old Factory Gets a New Life

 “So often, people ask about this project—why we’re doing it, what it’s all about.
 This building is a tangible expression of hope for Poughkeepsie’s future.”

 Druback-Celaya isn’t the only Vassar person who has participated in the advancement of this project.
-Three recent alumnae/i—Anna Hermann ’16, Ted Marrinan ’16, and Sasha Zwiebel ’15—worked for Hudson River Housing through AmeriCorps VISTA.
+Three recent alumnae/i—Anna Hermann ’16, Ted Marrinan ’16, and Sasha Zwiebel ’15—have worked for Hudson River Housing through AmeriCorps VISTA.
 Last summer as a Vassar Community Fellow, Tori Salomani ’18 led an impact survey of 200 Middle Main neighborhood residents.
 Senior theses by Joseph Moore ’18, Carlos Ignacio Hernández Tellez ’14, and Elizabeth Vamos ’18 contributed to research regarding the project, as did assignments for Geography, Sociology, and Urban Studies courses.
 Dozens of student volunteers have also assisted with nearby cleanup efforts, including work on the adjacent Fallkill waterway organized by the college’s new Environmental Cooperative.
 (Green renovation approaches abound within the building, and extend to the site remediation that’s proving crucial for the Fallkill watershed.)

 Hudson River Housing hopes the renovated Poughkeepsie Underwear Factory will be an anchor for a central neighborhood that had been in decline—until recently, revitalization was considered too daunting a task.